Nirvel/Melody/README.md

 1.  **Locate the Melody Mod Folder:** After installing Melody, find the mod's main folder (`\Documents\Timberborn\Mods\Melody`)
 2.  **Add Your Music Files:**
-    * Copy your custom `.ogg` music files into the appropriate subfolders.
-I used the `.ogg` file type as this is what Timberborn uses.
+    * Copy your custom `.ogg` or `.mp3` music files into the appropriate subfolders.
+I personally use the `.ogg` file type as this is what Timberborn uses, however either *should* be fine.
     * Each folder has a name for where the tracks will play.
 Ex: `ForTemperate` means music added to that folder will only play during temperate (non-drought/tide) weather. `ForHazardous` is for Droughts and Bad Tides only. `ForBoth` is obviously for both temperate and hazardous weather.
     * **IMPORTANT:** Your music files **must be in the .ogg (Ogg Vorbis) format**.
 Other formats (like .mp3, .wav) will not work.
 You can use VLC or Audacity (if you use Audacity, I personally used their github repo as I trust github more) to convert tracks for free; I tested the tracks out primarily using Audacity, but your milage may vary.
 These two programs are what I used them on, however I am not associated with either of those projects, so if you have another option that you're comfortable with then use that instead.